 Types of pinene

-Pinene is a terpene found in across a variety of cannabis strains, as well as numerous other plants, including pine trees, rosemary, and basil.
+Pinene is a terpene found across a variety of cannabis strains, as well as numerous other plants, including pine trees, rosemary, and basil.
 There are two types of pinene: alpha-pinene and beta-pinene.
-These two types have similar chemical structures but differ in how the atoms are arranged, resulting in distinct properties that affect their aroma and medicinal benefits.
+These two types have similar chemical structures but differ in how the atoms are arranged, resulting in distinct properties that affect their aroma.

 Differences between alpha-pinene vs beta-pinene